roleoroleo/yi-hack-MStar/README.md

 3. Get the correct firmware files for your camera from the releases section (https://github.com/roleoroleo/yi-hack-6FUS_4.5.0/releases).

-4. Save both files (for example home_y203c and sys_y203c) on root path of microSD card.
+4. Decompress it and save both files (for example home_y203c and sys_y203c) on root path of microSD card.

 5. Remove power to the camera, insert the microSD card, turn the power back ON.